Energy from moving water

 Hydropower relies on the water cycle

 Understanding the water cycle is important to understanding hydropower.
-There are three steps in the water cycle:
+The water cycle has three steps:

-- Solar energy heats water on the surface, causing it to evaporate.
+- Solar energy heats water on the surface of rivers, lakes, and oceans, which causes the water to evaporate.

 - Water vapor condenses into clouds and falls as precipitation (rain, snow, etc.).

-The amount of available energy in moving water is determined by the volume of flow and the change in elevation (or fall) from one point to another.
+The volume of the water flow and the change in elevation (or fall) from one point to another determine the amount of available energy in moving water.
 Swiftly flowing water in a big river, like the Columbia River that forms the border between Oregon and Washington, carries a great deal of energy in its flow.
 Water descending rapidly from a high point, like Niagara Falls in New York, also has substantial energy in its flow.

 At both Niagara Falls and the Columbia River, water flows through a pipe, or penstock, then pushes against and turns blades in a turbine to spin a generator to produce electricity.
-In a run-of-the-river system, the force of the current applies the needed pressure, while in a storage system, water is accumulated in reservoirs created by dams, then released as needed to generate electricity.
+In a run-of-the-river system, the force of the current applies pressure on a turbine.
+In a storage system, water accumulates in reservoirs created by dams and is released as needed to generate electricity.

 History of hydropower

-Hydropower is one of the oldest sources of energy.
+Hydropower is one of the oldest sources of energy for producing mechanical and electrical energy.
 Hydropower was used thousands of years ago to turn paddle wheels to help grind grain.
-The nation's first industrial use of hydropower to generate electricity occurred in 1880, when 16 brush-arc lamps were powered using a water turbine at the Wolverine Chair Factory in Grand Rapids, Michigan.
+Before steam power and then electricity were available in the United States, grain and lumber mills were powered directly with hydropower.
+The first industrial use of hydropower to generate electricity in the United States occurred in 1880, when 16 brush-arc lamps were powered using a water turbine at the Wolverine Chair Factory in Grand Rapids, Michigan.